Modulate and Reconstruct: Learning Hyperspectral Imaging from Misaligned Smartphone Views: Related Work

-\paragraph{Handling misalignment} Misalignment between inputs and ground truth is a well-known challenge in video and reference-based super-resolution tasks.
-Optical flow (OF)~\cite{sttn, basicvsr}, deformable convolutions~\cite{tdan, edvr}, and attention mechanisms~\cite{dual} have been proposed to mitigate this.
-In our context, misalignment also arises due to ground truth HSIs being not spatially aligned with the RGB input.
-Zhang et al.~\cite{raw-to-srgb} addressed this by warping ground truth toward the input using OF, enabling pixel-level evaluation.
-Elezabi et al.~\cite{mimicked} proposed contextual losses and pseudo-aligned inputs as training strategies. {We adopt the interpretable and evaluation-friendly approach~\cite{raw-to-srgb} of warping the ground truth to the input using OF, allowing accurate pixel-wise supervision and metric computation.}
+\paragraph{Handling misalignment} Misalignment between inputs is a well-known challenge in video and reference-based super-resolution tasks.
+Optical flow (OF)~\citep{sttn, basicvsr}, deformable convolutions~\citep{tdan, edvr}, attention mechanisms~\citep{dual} have been proposed to mitigate this.
+In our context, misalignment also arises due to ground truth HSIs being not spatially aligned with the RGB input. \citet{raw-to-srgb} addressed this by warping ground truth toward the input using OF, enabling pixel-level evaluation. \citet{mimicked} proposed contextual losses and pseudo-aligned inputs as training strategies. {We adopt the interpretable and evaluation-friendly approach~\citep{raw-to-srgb} of warping the ground truth to the input using OF, allowing accurate pixel-wise supervision and metric computation.}